BeyondTheClouds/enos/docs/contribute/new-provider.rst

 ====================

-The actual implementation gives two providers: :ref:`grid5000` and :ref:`vbox`.
+The actual implementation gives two providers: :ref:`grid5000` and :ref:`vagrant-provider`.
 If you want to support another testbed, then implementing a new one is easy as 500 lines of Python code.

 The new provider should follow the `provider.py`_ interface which consists in four methods: ``init``, ``destroy``, ``before_preintsall``